Catastrophe,

 process.
 We examined the shortcomings of this explanation in MuseLetter

-presents the most favorable cost-benefit ratio of any means of subsistence
+gathering presents the most favorable cost-benefit ratio of any means of

-ascribes the horticultural revolution to population pressure: Perhaps in the
+theory ascribes the horticultural revolution to population pressure: Perhaps

-late Pleistocene prehistoric hunters came to occupy every available ecozone.
+in the late Pleistocene prehistoric hunters came to occupy every available

-Then, according to this theory's foremost proponent, Mark Cohen, "The only
+ecozone.
+Then, according to this theory's foremost proponent, Mark Cohen,

-possible reaction to further growth in population, worldwide, was to begin
+"The only possible reaction to further growth in population, worldwide,

-artificial augmentation of the food supply."
-A third theory focuses on climate
+was to begin artificial augmentation of the food supply."
+A third theory

 In fact, all three influences-climate change, population pressure, and evolution-may

-if we wish to uncover the psychological underpinnings of civilization there
+But if we wish to uncover the psychological underpinnings of civilization

 Why did humans begin systematically to destroy their environments?
 Why did

-of population pressure or environmental stress; and again, we might suppose
+outcomes of population pressure or environmental stress; and again, we might

-that evolution was a contributing factor, though it is hard to see how it
+suppose that evolution was a contributing factor, though it is hard to see

 But when we take all of these developments together, and when we begin to

-social bonds and of the human habitat, surely we then must also consider the
+and social bonds and of the human habitat, surely we then must also consider

-possibility-which is not exclusive of the three explanations already cited-that
+the possibility-which is not exclusive of the three explanations already

-civilization might also have arisen, at least in part, or at the very least
+cited-that civilization might also have arisen, at least in part, or at

 The idea that civilization is fundamentally sick goes back at least to the

-be justified in reaching the diagnosis that, under the influence of cultural
+not be justified in reaching the diagnosis that, under the influence of

-urges, some civilizations or some epochs of civilization-possibly the whole
+cultural urges, some civilizations or some epochs of civilization-possibly

-of mankind-have become 'neurotic'?"
-Unfortunately, Freud refused to follow
+the whole of mankind-have become 'neurotic'?"
+Unfortunately, Freud refused

-out the implications of this question, being by nature somewhat of an authoritarian
+to follow out the implications of this question, being by nature somewhat

-roots in the collective unconscious; Wilhelm Reich believed that civilization
+systems" having their roots in the collective unconscious; Wilhelm Reich

-was swept up in an "emotional plague"; and Immanuel Velikovsky theorized that
+believed that civilization was swept up in an "emotional plague"; and Immanuel

-humankind suffers collectively from amnesia and repetition compulsion.
+Velikovsky theorized that humankind suffers collectively from amnesia and

 More recently, as it has become apparent that civilization is in the process